-The Law on Protection provides for the appointment of a legal representative to an unaccompanied child – special guardian (kurator).
+The Law on Protection provides for the appointment of a legal representative to an unaccompanied child – a special guardian (kurator).
 There are no exceptions; each child has to have a legal representative and all unaccompanied children get one in practice.
-The Head of the Office for Foreigners or the SG immediately lodges the request to the district custodial court.
+The Head of the Office for Foreigners or the BG immediately lodges the request to the district custodial court.
 The court appoints the legal representative.
 Under the law, the deadline for appointing the guardian is 3 days.
 There is no information on compliance with this rule in practice.
-One guardian is appointed for the following proceedings: international protection, Dublin, social assistance, voluntary return.
+One guardian is appointed for the following proceedings: international protection, Dublin procedure, social assistance, and voluntary return.

 There is no special requirement in the Law on Protection for being eligible as a representative of an unaccompanied child for an asylum procedure: the representative should be an adult and have legal capacity.
-Under the law, only the person who undertakes procedural acts in the proceedings in granting international protection to an unaccompanied minor should fulfill certain conditions.
-There is no remuneration for being a legal representative.
-In practice in the last years there were problems arising from the insufficient numbers of trained legal representatives for unaccompanied children.
+Under the law, only the person who undertakes procedural acts in the proceedings granting international protection to an unaccompanied minor should fulfil certain conditions.
+No remuneration is provided to legal representatives.
+In practice, in the last years, there were problems arising from the insufficient numbers of trained legal representatives for unaccompanied children.
 NGO personnel and students of legal clinics at universities are appointed as guardians.
 The legal representative should be present during the interview, together with a psychologist, and may ask questions and make comments.

-The Border Guard reports that since December 2017 they use a list of NGO workers who declared their willingness to be a representative of a child.
+The Border Guard reports that since December 2015, they use a list of NGO workers who declared their willingness to be a representative of a child.
 However, as the Border Guard confirms, due to the lack of funding, some NGOs withdrew their representatives from the list.
-As of 2021, there were a total of 11 legal representatives on the list, for a total number of 199 unaccompanied children.
+The last update of that list took place in 2019.
+As of 2022, there were a total of 11 legal representatives on the list, for a total number of 217 unaccompanied children.
 Their presence on that list is not binding, which means they are not obliged to become a representative.
-Also the list has not been updated since 2019 and is outdated in many cases.

 In Poland, according to the Commissioner for the Rights of the Child (Ombudsperson for Children), ensuring legal representation for unaccompanied children remains a challenge, as the legal provisions are not adapted to the needs of such children.
-Also in 2018 the Commissioner for the Rights of the Child called on the Ministry of Justice to introduce a special type of legal representation of unaccompanied foreign children in Poland.
-In the opinion of the Commissioner that would allow a comprehensive and stable representation of a foreign child on the Polish territory, bearing in mind their best interest.
+Moreover, in 2018, the Commissioner for the Rights of the Child called on the Ministry of Justice to introduce a special type of legal representation for unaccompanied foreign children in Poland.
+In the opinion of the Commissioner, this would allow a comprehensive and stable representation of a foreign child on the Polish territory, bearing in mind their best interest.
 The Commissioner criticised the fact that guardians were appointed for concrete proceedings or set of proceedings and they did not have a closer relation with a child, which impeded decision-making and assessing the children’s best interest in other fields (such as education, medical care, etc.).

-Currently unaccompanied children are placed in various intervention facilities in Poland, instead of in a central institution.
+In Poland, unaccompanied children are placed in various intervention facilities instead of being placed in a central institution.
 After the court ruling appointing the representative, they can be placed in foster care facilities or foster families.
-In 2021, as in the past years, unaccompanied minors were mostly placed in foster care facilities in Kętrzyn (24 persons) – due the proximity to the detention centre in Kętrzyn, from which they are released because of age – or in Warsaw (9 persons).
-In 2021 they were placed also in Elk (5 persons), Białystok (4 persons), Rybnik (3 persons) and Krano, Ruszkow and Bialowieza (2 persons in each).
-There is no information on whether the personnel speak foreign languages there, this is not one of the criteria.
+In 2022, as in the past years, unaccompanied minors were mostly placed in foster care facilities in Kętrzyn (16 persons) – due to the proximity to the detention centre in Kętrzyn, from which they are released because of age – or in Warsaw (4 persons).
+In 2022, they were placed also in Elk (4 persons), Gorzów Wielkopolski (3 persons) and Wasilków (3 persons).

 When the asylum procedure is finished with a negative decision, the minor remains in the same foster family or institution.

-In 2021 there were 199 unaccompanied children (up from 113 in 2020) applying for international protection in Poland.
-According to the Office for Foreigners the vast majority of procedures are discontinued because of implicit withdrawal of the application (the minors leave the centres and do not return), in case of some nationalities (e.g. Vietnamese) the percentage of discontinued applications is 100%.
+In 2022 there were 217 unaccompanied children (up from 199 in 2021) applying for international protection in Poland.
+According to the Office for Foreigners, the vast majority of procedures are discontinued because of implicit withdrawal of the application (the minors leave the centres and do not return), in the case of some nationalities (e.g. Vietnamese) the percentage of discontinued applications is 100%.

 Article 61 Law on Protection.